Pond Eddy Bridge: The 1903 petit truss bridge

 Over the years, the bridge's condition deteriorated, weakening its retaining strength.
-The National Bridge Inventory Survey categorizes its condition as "Structurally Deficient" and "Basically intolerable requiring high priority of replacement".
+The National Bridge Inventory Survey categorized its condition as "Structurally Deficient" and "Basically intolerable requiring high priority of replacement".
 In 2005, the town of Narrowsburg passed a resolution calling on the Pennsylvania Department of Transportation (PennDOT) to replace the bridge.
-There has also been a local movement to save the bridge.
+There was also a local movement to save the bridge.
 The bluestone quarries are no longer active, but the bridge still serves as the only access to 26 homes on the Pennsylvania side and the only access those residents have to emergency services.
 Because of the state of the bridge, planning for its replacement began in 1999.
-An accident involving a dump truck in 2015 accelerated the replacement of the bridge, completed in November 2018.
+An accident involving a dump truck in 2015 accelerated the replacement of the bridge, which was completed in November 2018.

 The 2018 truss bridge

 In 2005, the community of Narrowsburg, New York, several miles upstream, requested that Pennsylvania Department of Transportation replace the 102-year-old structure.
 It had already had its weight limits reduced.
 The same year, an engineering firm in Millburn, New Jersey reported replacing the bridge would cost about $6.16 million, while keeping it would cost even more and raise its life expectancy by no more than 15 years.
 The Upper Delaware Council said that the 8 ton (7.2 tonne) limit on the bridge was inadequate for service trucks and emergency vehicles.
 The Shohola Township supervisors support maintaining the existing bridge, but the Lumberland Town Board was not convinced that it would be sufficient.

 More proposals were made in 2007.
 Replacing the bridge would cost $7–8 million and take two years to complete.
 Rehabilitation would require bringing the bridge up to code so it could carry loads of up to 40 tons (36 tonnes).
 A preservation group formed to oppose a replacement.
 Its founder compared the bridge to the Dingmans Ferry Bridge on the Pennsylvania–New Jersey border, which carries similar traffic loads.
 One possibility is to replace the bridge, and move the antique structure elsewhere in Sullivan County, since it is a popular tourist attraction.
 In June 2008, a compromise was made defining the possibility of a $12 million bridge to replace the 104-year-old deteriorating structure.
-PennDOT has suggested that they will let anyone preserve the bridge by taking it somewhere else.
-However, there has been no response, and plans for the new bridge were initially scheduled to begin by 2010.
+PennDOT suggested that they will let anyone preserve the bridge by taking it somewhere else.
+However, there was no response, and plans for the new bridge were initially scheduled to begin by 2010.